informationgrid/ingrid-base-webapp/README.md

 InGrid Base Webapp
 =========

 This library is part of the InGrid software package.
-It provides common functionality for all administrtaion GUIs for all InGrid iPlugs.
+It provides common functionality for all administration GUIs for all InGrid iPlugs.

 Contribute